As local composting efforts capture more and more organic material, the SMSC Organics Recycling Facility is nearing capacity.

 The permitting process may take up to a year.
-If approved, we anticipate starting construction in spring of 2023 with the goal of being fully operational by the end of 2023.
+If approved, we anticipate starting construction in summer of 2023 with the goal of being fully operational by the end of 2024.

 - What would the new facility look like?
 How would it be different than what is on the current site?

 After several years of research and site visits across the country, the new facility would include the latest, state-of-the-art technology and processes to control odors and increase efficiency.
 The new facility would collect and recycle commercial organics, as well as sell industry and commercial wholesale products like the existing facility in Shakopee.

 - How much more food waste will the new facility be able to compost?

 The new facility will have the capacity to compost up to three times as much food waste as the previous facility.
 This will help contribute to the Minnesota Pollution Control Agency’s (MPCA) goal of recycling 75% of Minnesota’s waste by 2030.